michael-schaller/resume-youtube-subs/README.md

 # Resume YouTube subscriptions Chrome extension

+A Chrome extension that opens your YouTube subscriptions in a new tab and scrolls to the newest watched video.

 ## Chrome Web Store

 The extension isn't published in the Chrome Web Store, yet.